apigeoneer/app_LoadApp/README.md

 ## Highlights

-This app downloads 3 Github repos when a user selects a repo.
+This app downloads from the internet a Github repo when a user selects it.
 It has a custom load button that animates to show the download progress, sends a notification when the download is complete & uses motion layout to make the app more interesting.

 * Download Button
   - This app has a load button by extendin teh Custom View.
 It is customized to display information (download progress) using canvas with desired color and style.